Monte Carlo Tree Search: A Review of Recent Modifications and Applications: Conclusions

-On the downside, since MCTS is a tree-search algorithm it shares some weaknesses with other space-search algorithms, for instance, is prone to search space explosion.
+On the downside, since MCTS is a tree-search algorithm, it shares some weaknesses with other space-search.
+For instance, it is prone to search space explosion.
 MCTS modifications, such as model simplifications or reducing the actions space are one way to tackle this problem.
-A different idea is to use MCTS as an \emph{offline} teacher that can be executed for sufficiently long time and generate high-quality training data.
-Then another method that is not search-based but rather learning-based and inherently capable of generalizing knowledge (e.g. an ML model) is trained on these MCTS-generated training samples.
+A different idea is to use MCTS as an \emph{offline} teacher that can be used for sufficiently long time and generate high-quality training data.
+Yet another method that is not search-based but rather learning-based and inherently capable of generalizing knowledge (e.g. an ML model) is trained on these MCTS-generated training samples.
 Consequently, a computationally heavy process is run just once (\emph{offline}) and then this time-efficient problem representation can be used in subsequent \emph{online} applications.
-The approach of combining an MCTS trainer with a fast learning-based representation can be hybridised in various ways, specific to particular problem / domain of interest~\citep{kartal2019action,guo2014deep,soemers2019learning}.
+The approach of combining an MCTS trainer with a fast learning-based representation can be hybridised in various ways, specific to a particular problem / domain of interest~\citep{kartal2019action,guo2014deep,soemers2019learning}.

-In the end, we would like to stress the fact that MCTS, originally created for \emph{Go}, was for a long time devoted to combinatorial games and only recently started to ``expand'' its usage beyond this domain.
-We hope that the researchers working with other genres of games or in other fields will make more frequent attempts for MCTS utilization in their domains, perhaps inspired by the MCTS modifications discussed in this survey.
+Finally, we would like to stress the fact that MCTS, originally created for \emph{Go}, was for a long time devoted to combinatorial games and only recently started to ``expand'' its usage beyond this domain.
+We hope that the researchers working with other genres of games or in other fields will make more frequent attempts at MCTS utilization in their domains, perhaps inspired by the MCTS modifications discussed in this survey.